mcu-tools/mcuboot/docs/ecdsa.md

     accepting padded and unpadded signatures.

-  - An mbed TLS implementation of EC256 can be added, but will require the `--valid-ecdsa` signature to be able to boot all generated images (without the argument 3 of out 4 images generated will have padding, and be considered invalid).
+  - An mbed TLS implementation of EC256 can be added, but will require the `--no-pad-sig` signature to be able to boot all generated images (without the argument 3 of out 4 images generated will have padding, and be considered invalid).

 After one or more MCUboot release cycles, and announcements over relevant channels, the arguments to `imgtool.py` will change:

-  - `--valid-ecdsa` will still be accepted, but have no effect.
+  - `--no-pad-sig` will still be accepted, but have no effect.

-  - `--invalid-ecdsa` will now bring back the old padding behavior.
+  - `--pad-sig` will now bring back the old padding behavior.

-This will require a change to any scripts that are relying on this behavior, but not specifying a specific version of imgtool.
+This will require a change to any scripts that are relying on a default, but not specifying a specific version of imgtool.

 The signature generation in the simulator can be changed at the same time the boot code begins to accept unpadded signatures.
 The sim is